ispras/casr/docs/usage.md

 Tool for clustering CASR reports

-    USAGE:
-        casr-cluster [OPTIONS]
+    Usage: casr-cluster [OPTIONS]

-    OPTIONS:
+    Options:
+      -s, --similarity <CASREP1> <CASREP2>
+              Similarity between two CASR reports
-        -c, --cluster <INPUT_DIR> <OUTPUT_DIR>...
+      -c, --cluster <INPUT_DIR> <OUTPUT_DIR>
               Cluster CASR reports.
 If two directories are set, clusters will be placed in the second directory.
 If one directory is provided, clusters will be placed there, but reports in this directory will not be deleted.

-        -d, --deduplicate <INPUT_DIR> <OUTPUT_DIR>...
+      -d, --deduplicate <INPUT_DIR> <OUTPUT_DIR>
               Deduplicate CASR reports.
 If two directories are set, deduplicated reports are copied to the second directory.
 If one directory is provided, duplicated reports are deleted.

-        -h, --help
-                Print help information
+      -m, --merge <INPUT_DIR> <OUTPUT_DIR>
+              Merge INPUT_DIR into OUTPUT_DIR.
+Only new CASR reports from INPUT_DIR will be added to OUTPUT_DIR.
           --ignore <FILE>
               File with regular expressions for functions and file paths that should be ignored
       -j, --jobs <N>
-                Number of parallel jobs to collect CASR reports
+              Number of parallel jobs to collect CASR reports -h, --help

-        -m, --merge <INPUT_DIR> <OUTPUT_DIR>
-                Merge INPUT_DIR into OUTPUT_DIR.
-Only new CASR reports from INPUT_DIR will be added to OUTPUT_DIR.

-        -s, --similarity <CASREP1> <CASREP2>
-                Similarity between two CASR reports
+              Print help
       -V, --version
-                Print version information
+              Print version

 Report deduplication and clustering is based on stack trace comparison from [gdb-command](https://github.com/anfedotoff/gdb-command).
 The idea is to run